Fort Anson |

 A stockaded 60-foot square blockhouse on a stone foundation, built by the colonial militia.
 Attacked and destroyed by the French in 1746, but rebuilt the next year.
 Attacked again in 1748.
 Regarrisoned by the colonial militia in 1754.
 Still stood for several years after it was abandoned in 1759.
 The town was formerly called East Hoosac.
 Beginning in 1895, the North Adams Women's Club raised money and purchased the site.
-A reconstructed fort was dedicated in 1933 and operated for several years before a lack of funds and vandalism closed it.
-The fort was eventually torn down, and today the site is now the parking lot of a small shopping center.
+A reconstructed fort was dedicated in 1933 and operated for over a decade before a lack of funds and vandalism closed it.
+The abandoned replica fort was torn down in 1960, and today the site is now the parking lot of a small shopping center.
 A leftover stone chimney (1933) and granite monument (1976) mark the presumed site.
 See also Fort Massachusetts by Paul Marino

 (1756 - 1760 ?), Williamstown

 A stockaded two-gun blockhouse originally called West Hoosac Blockhouse.
 It was attacked several times.
 After the French and Indian War, it was used as the town's meetinghouse.
 A monument marks the spot.

 A town log stockade once located between the town cemetery and Stormview Road.
 It was soon attacked, and the settlers then sought refuge at Fort Anson.